-4. Discussion
+379 4.
+Discussion

-Deep learning has revolutionized the field of image classification in recent years [36-39,42-49].
-However, the general usefulness of deep learning applied to conventional photographic imagery at a landscape scale is, at yet, largely unproven.
-Here, consistent with previous studies that have demonstrated the ability of DCNNs for classification of land use/cover in long-range remotely sensed imagery from satellites [6,9,45-49], we demonstrated that DCNNs are powerful tools for classifying landforms and land cover in medium-range imagery acquired from UAS, aerial, and ground-based platforms.
-Further, we found that the smallest and most computationally efficient widely available DCNN architecture, MobilenetsV2, classifies land use/cover with comparable accuracies to larger, slower, DCNN models such as AlexNet [67,45,6], VGGNet [68,45,6], GoogLeNet [6,69,70], or customdesigned DCNNs [9,46,47].
-Although we deliberately chose a standard set of model parameters, and achieved reasonable pixel-scale classifications across all classes, even greater accuracy is likely attainable with a model fine-tuned to a particular dataset [6].
-Here, reported pixel-scale classification accuracies are only estimates because they do not take into account potential errors in the ground truth data (label images) which could have arisen due to human error and/or imperfect CRF pixel classification.
-A more rigorous quantification of classification accuracy would require painstaking pixel-level classification of imagery using a fully manual approach, which would take hours to days for each image, possibly in conjunction with field measurements to verify land cover represented in imagery.
+380 Deep learning has revolutionized the field of image classification in recent years [36-39,42-49].
+381 However, the general usefulness of deep learning applied to conventional photographic imagery at 382 a landscape scale is, at yet, largely unproven.
+Here, similar to previous workers who have 383 demonstrated the ability of DCNNs for classification of land use/cover in long-range remotely sensed 384 imagery from satellites [6,9,45-49], we show that DCNNs are powerful tools for classifying landforms 385 and land cover in medium-range imagery acquired from UAS, aerial, and ground-based platforms.
+386 Further, we show that the smallest and most computationally efficient widely available DCNN 387 architecture, MobilenetsV2, classifies land use/cover with comparable accuracies to larger, slower, 388 DCNN models such as AlexNet [66,45,6], VGGNet [67,45,6], GoogLeNet [6,68,69], or custom-389 designed DCNNs [9,46,47].
+Here, we deliberately chose a standard set of model parameters, and 390 achieved reasonable pixel-scale classifications across all classes, but even greater accuracy is likely 391 attainable with a model fine-tuned to a particular dataset [6].

-In remote sensing, the acquisition of pixel-level reference/label data is time-consuming and limiting [46], so acquiring a suitably large dataset for training DCNN is often a significant challenge.
-Therefore most studies that use pixel-level classifications only use a few hundred reference points [71,72].
-We suggest a new method for generating pixel-level labeled imagery for use in developing and evaluating classifications (DCNN-based and others), based on manual on-screen annotations in combination with a fully connected conditional random field (CRF, Figure 1).
-As stated in section 2.2., the CRF model will typically only require a few example annotations for each class as priors, so for efficiency's sake annotations should be more exemplative than exhaustive, i.e. relatively small portions of the regions of the image associated with each class.
-However, the optimal number and extent of annotations depends on the scene and the (number of) classes, and therefore learning an optimal annotating process for a given set of images is highly experiential.

-This method for generating label imagery will find general utility for training and testing any algorithm for pixelwise image classification.
-We show that in conjunction with transfer learning and small, efficient DCNNs, it provides the means to rapidly train a DCNN with a small dataset.
-In turn, this facilitates the rapid assessment of the general utility of DCNN architectures for a given classification problem, and provides the means to fine-tune a feature class or classes iteratively based on classification mismatches.
-The workflow presented here can be used to quickly assess the potential of a small DCNN like MobilenetV2 for a specific classification task.
-This 'prototyping' stage can also be used to assess classes that should be grouped, or split, depending on analysis of confusion matrices such as presented in Supplemental 2, Figures S2A through S2E.
-If promising, larger models such as Resnet [60] or NASnet [61] could be used, within the same framework provided by Tensorflow Hub, for even greater classification accuracy.
+392 In remote sensing, the acquisition of pixel-level reference/label data is time-consuming and 393 limiting [46], so acquiring a suitably large dataset for training DCNN is often a significant challenge.
+394 Therefore most studies that use pixel-level classifications only use a few hundred reference points 395 [70,71].
+We have suggested a new method for generating pixel-level labeled imagery for use in 396 developing and evaluating classifications (DCNN-based and others), based on manual on-screen 397 annotations in combination with a fully connected conditional random field (CRF, Figure 1).
+This, in 398 conjunction with transfer learning and small, efficient DCNNs, provides the means to rapidly train a 399 DCNN with a small dataset.
+In turn, this facilitates the rapid assessment of the general utility of 400 DCNN architectures for a given classification problem, as well as the means to fine-tune a feature 401 class or classes iteratively based on classification mismatches.
+The workflow presented here can be 402 used to quickly assess the potential of a small DCNN like MobilenetV2 for a specific classification 403 task.
+This 'prototyping' stage can also be used to assess classes that should be grouped, or split, 404 depending on analysis of confusion matrices such as presented in Supplemental 2, Figures S2A through 405 S2E.
+If promising, larger models such as Resnet [59] or NASnet [60] could be used, within the same 406 framework provided by Tensorflow Hub, for even greater classification accuracy.